Tauhoo/the-rover/docs/ConceptArtDesignSubmittion/README.md

 # Concept art design submittion

 This is concept art design which is base on a game design planing [here](../GameDesignSubmittion/).
 This document is submittion for I, GAME & ROBOT hackathon on Gitcoin.
+More detail about this project is [here](../../).